dreikanter/sup/README.md

-# Sup — a Screenshot Uploader
+# Sup — Screenshot Uploader

 This is a tiny companion service for your favorite screenshot tool, allowing you to take control over image sharing functionality.